ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 Your subnet auth keys for chain creation: [P-avax1ucykh6ls8thqpuwhg3vp8vvu6spg5e8tp8a25j]
 ```

-Currently, besides indicating a list of addresses that will be control key, usually the user is required to
+Currently, besides indicating a list of addresses that will be control keys, usually the user is required to
 define the threshold of how many addresses are required for a change to be valid.
 In this case, as there is only
 one control key, the threshold is forced to 1 without asking to the user, so that address and only that address
 can authorizate subnet changes (auth keys for chain creation).
-Will see more about this on [multisig deploy tutorial](./multisig-deploy).
+You will see more about this on [multisig deploy tutorial](./multisig-deploy).

 Next, a tx for creating the subnet id is generated and the user is asked to sign it by using the ledger.